Titanosauria: Integument

 From skin impressions found with fossils, it has been determined that the skin of many titanosaurs was armored with a small mosaic of small, bead-like scales surrounding larger scales.
 While most titanosaurs were very large animals, many were fairly average in size compared to other giant dinosaurs.
 Some island-dwelling dwarf titanosaurs, such as Magyarosaurus, were probably the result of allopatric speciation and insular dwarfism.

 Some titanosaurs had osteoderms.
 Osteoderms were first confirmed in the genus Saltasaurus but are now known to have been present in a variety of titanosaurs within the clade Lithostrotia.
 The exact arrangement of osteoderms on the body of a titanosaur is not known, but some paleontologists consider it likely that the osteoderms were arranged in two parallel rows on the animal's back, an arrangement similar to the plates of stegosaurs.
 Several other arrangements have been proposed, such as a single row along the midline, and it is possible that different species had different arrangements.
 The osteoderms were certainly far more sparse than those of ankylosaurs, and did not completely cover the back in scutes.
 Because of their sparse arrangement, it was unlikely that they served a significant role in defense.
 However, they may have played an important role in nutrient storage for titanosaurs living in highly seasonal climates and for female titanosaurs laying eggs.
 Osteoderms were present on both large and small species, so they were not solely used by smaller species as protection against predators.
-New evidence published in 2021 suggests there were indeed some defensive purposes in titanosaur osteoderms; simulated bite marks from both baurusuchid crocodiles and abelisaurids on titanosaurid osteoderms suggest they could be useful for protecting the animals in addition to functioning in mineral storage.
+New evidence published in 2021 suggests there were indeed some defensive purposes in titanosaur osteoderms; simulated bite marks from both baurusuchid crocodylomorphs and abelisaurids on titanosaurid osteoderms suggest they could be useful for protecting the animals as well as functioning in mineral storage.